 Notes

-• If you don’t have an immersion blender, you could transfer the ingredients to a regular blender, blend to a smooth paste and then transfer them back in the instant pot insert.
+• If you don’t have an immersion blender, you could transfer the ingredients to a regular blender and blend them to a smooth paste.

 • If the chicken is not well cooked, then boil for a bit longer in step 7.

-• If using chicken breast, cut into 2-3 pieces and pressure cook for 6 minutes.
+• If using chicken breast, pressure cook for 6 minutes.

 Nutrition